ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

-### So, now you have:

-- Your content structured in a Markdown file, ready for exporting to Word, PDF, HTML or other formats.
-- Images placed where they belong within your content.
-- Images stored on your computer for uploading into WordPress or your favourite CMS.

 ### See your outline

 Typora's Outline viewer gives you a nifty way to see exactly how your headlines are structured and where you are in your document at any given time - useful for large projects and for when you need to see all your headings and sub-headings at a glance.
+To see it, click **View -> Outline**.